niels-2005/RottenBot_InferenceService/README.md

 This repository provides the **ML inference microservice** for the RottenBot project.
 Built with **FastAPI** and **TensorFlow**, this service handles real-time image classification requests, providing predictions on whether tomatoes are fresh or rotten.
 The service emphasizes **high performance**, **comprehensive observability**, and **secure authentication**.

-The Inference Service was developed to demonstrate production-ready ML inference patterns, including model loading from MLflow, efficient background task processing, and distributed tracing.
+The Inference Service was developed to demonstrate ML inference patterns, including model loading from MLflow or local filesystem, efficient background task processing, and distributed tracing.
 It integrates seamlessly with the RottenBot ecosystem through JWT-based authentication provided by the RottenBot_AuthService.

 ## ✨ Key Features